pcarbo/genetic-data-analysis-rcc-1/episodes/02-pca.md

 R --no-save
 ```

+In this next code block, we load the PCA results into R.

 In R, these are the steps to plot PCs 1 and 2:

-*Split this code into two sections: (1) loading the data, (2) plotting the
- PCs.
-And explain clearly what we are plotting.*

 ```R
 # Load the "plotpca" function and other useful functions.